Table of contents

 The FOX Group is still finding the best uses for their employee app and we’ll keep you updated of how they do right here.

 If this story rings a familiar bell, we’re here to help!
 The Connecteam Launch Pad comes with ready made templates prepared in liue of the FOX Group success story.
-You can start reducing your communication costs for free using one of the readymade templates.
+You can start reducing your communication costs by using one of the readymade templates.